OrmEmbaar/solana-transaction-validator/README.md

 Declarative transaction validation for Solana remote signers.
 Define exactly what your keys can sign with a type-safe, composable policy engine built for `@solana/kit`.

-**Secure by default:** Programs and instructions are denied unless explicitly allowed.

 ## Features

 - **Declarative Policy**: Define rules using simple configuration objects.